 - Be aware that when couples get into bed there are, at least, six personalities—including each person’s mother and father.

 - Create a balance between me and we.
-He/she has problems.
-I definitely have problems and we have problems.
-“We have a problem with coming to a decision around renovating the bathroom.”
-Develop an attitude of being on the same team.
+Avoid saying, “My bedroom” or “My kitchen.”
 Use words such as “we,” “our,” and “together.”
+As in, “We have a problem with coming to a decision around renovating the bathroom.”
+Develop an attitude of being in a partnership.

-- Your coupleship can be weakened by over focusing on children, pets or other relations.
-The coupleship needs to be valued as much as children, employment and friends.
+- Your coupleship can be weakened by over focusing on children, pets, or other relationships.
+The coupleship needs to be valued as much as children, employment, and friends.

 - The couple benefits from handling stress and crisis with an attitude of “this can strengthen our commitment to one another.”
-Small challenges are better handled soon rather than waiting for escalation.
+Small challenges are better handled sooner than later and risking an escalation.

 - Keep the bedroom clean and joyful.
 Create a sexual relationship free of previous relationships and hang-ups.